-Organization Expenditures – Organizational expenditures are expensed as incurred for SEC filings, but capitalized and amortized for income tax purposes.
+Organization Expenditures – Organizational expenditures are expensed as incurred for Securities Exchange Commission (SEC) filings, but capitalized and amortized for income tax purposes.

 Stock Based Compensation – The Company recognizes compensation costs to employees under ASC Topic No. 718, “Compensation – Stock Compensation.”
 Under ASC Topic No. 718, companies are required to measure the compensation costs of share-based compensation arrangements based on the grant-date fair value and recognize the costs in the financial statements over the period during which employees are required to provide services.
-Share based compensation arrangements may include stock options, grants of shares of common stock with and without restrictions, performance based awards, share appreciation rights and employee share purchase plans.
-As such, compensation cost is measured on the date of grant at its fair value.
-Such compensation amounts, if any, are amortized over the respective vesting periods of the option or stock grants.
-Unvested option or stock grants for compensation are included in the Statement of Stockholders’ Equity as a contra-equity account as “Deferred Compensation.”
+Share based compensation arrangements include stock options, restricted share plans, performance based awards, share appreciation rights and employee share purchase plans.
+As such, compensation cost is measured on the date of grant at their fair value.
+Such compensation amounts, if any, are amortized over the respective vesting periods of the option grant.

-Equity instruments issued to non-employees are recorded on the basis of the fair value of the instruments, as required by ASC Topic No. 505, “Equity Based Payments to Non-Employees.”
-In general, the measurement date is either (a) when a performance commitment, as defined, is reached or (b) the earlier of the date that (i) the non-employee performance requirement is complete or (ii) the instruments are vested.
+Equity instruments issued to other than employees are recorded on the basis of the fair value of the instruments, as required by ASC Topic No. 505, “Equity Based Payments to Non-Employees.”
+In general, the measurement date is when either (a) a performance commitment, as defined, is reached or (b) the earlier of (i) the non-employee performance is complete or (ii) the instruments are vested.
 The measured value related to the instruments is recognized over a period based on the facts and circumstances of each particular grant as defined in the FASB Accounting Standards Codification.

 Amortization - Utility patents are amortized over a 17 year period.
 Patents which are pending are not amortized.
-The customer contacts intangible asset was being amortized over a 3 year period.
+Customer contacts intangible asset is being amortized over a 3 year period.

-Revenue Recognition – The Company’s revenue is derived primarily from providing services under contracts.
+Revenue Recognition – The Company’s revenue is derived primarily from providing services under contractual agreements.
 The Company recognizes revenue in accordance with ASC Topic No. 605 based on the following criteria: Persuasive evidence of an arrangement exists, services have been rendered, the price is fixed or determinable, and collectability is reasonably assured.
-In general, the Company recognizes service revenue as significant services under the relevant arrangement have been performed.

 NOTE 2 – Stockholders’ Equity